Lakshmisundaramoorthy/Hospital-patient-and-healthcare-analytics/README.md

 5. Patient Satisfaction

-Patient satisfaction tends to be lower among patients with longer hospital stays, particularly for stays exceeding approximately 10 days.
+Patient satisfaction tends to decrease among patients with longer hospital stays, particularly for stays exceeding approximately 10 days.

-These findings are based on the synthetic dataset created for this project and should not be interpreted as conclusions about real-world hospitals.
+These findings are based on the synthetic dataset and should not be interpreted as conclusions about real-world hospitals.

-📌 8.
+📌 7.
 Business Recommendations

-Based on the analysis:

-Monitor departments with higher patient volumes to support resource planning.
+Monitor high-volume departments for resource planning.
-Investigate departments with higher readmission rates to identify potential areas for further analysis.
+Investigate departments with higher readmission rates.
-Monitor high-cost admissions to understand hospital billing and cost drivers.
+Monitor high-cost admissions to identify billing and cost drivers.
-Track length-of-stay patterns to identify potential operational improvement opportunities.
+Analyze length-of-stay patterns for operational improvement.
-Monitor patient satisfaction across different length-of-stay groups.
+Track patient satisfaction across length-of-stay groups.
-Use readmission-risk predictions as an analytical screening mechanism for identifying patients who may require further review.
+Use readmission-risk predictions as an analytical screening mechanism for further review.
-📁 9.
+📁 8.
 Project Structure
-hospital-patient-healthcare-analytics/
+Hospital-patient-and-healthcare-analytics/
 │
 ├── data/
-│   ├── hospital_admissions_data.csv
-│   └── generate_data.py
+│   └── hospital_admissions_data.csv
 │
+├── notebooks/
+│   └── hospital_analytics.ipynb
+│
 ├── sql/
-│   ├── hospital_analytics.db
 │   └── analysis_queries.sql
-│
-├── notebooks/
-│   ├── hospital_analytics.ipynb
-│   └── run_analysis.py
-│
-├── python/
-│   ├── 01_data_loading_quality_checks.py
-│   ├── 02_eda_analysis.py
-│   └── 03_readmission_prediction.py
 │
 ├── powerbi/
 │   └── Hospital_Healthcare_Analytics.pbix